I am so excited to share this Instant Pot Taco Soup recipe with you. Easy meals are my thing!

 Don’t drain the beans.
 This recipe uses canned beans which is great because they’re already perfectly cooked with a creamy consistency.
 That saves us a ton of time when making a recipe like this.
 Now, to make sure that our soup has as much flavor as possible, we want to retain the liquids in the cans of beans and add them to the pot.
 And, to boost the flavor of the beans themselves, we add 2 bay leaves to the pot before closing it up to cook.

 Top it like a taco.
 You can garnish this soup just like a taco.
-We like to add sour cream, pico de gallo, avocado, shredded Mexican style cheese, and cilantro to ours.
+We like to add sour cream, pico de gallo, avocado or guacamole, shredded Mexican style cheese, and cilantro to ours.
 A few drops of hot sauce is also delicious.

-Serve over tortilla or corn chips.
-Serve this soup over a bed of crushed tortilla or corn chips for a little extra taco crunch.
+Serve over tortilla chips or corn chips.
+Serve this soup over a bed of crushed tortilla chips or corn chips for a little extra taco crunch.